 Imagine first of all what it must be like to take a boy fresh out of high school, put him in uniform and send him off to war to witness unspeakable violence and death in one moment, then clean him up and make him the honored guest at the White House where the President himself presents him our Nation's highest honor.
 Compound the "culture shock" by returning that young hero to a society that really didn't appreciate his actions and even opposed the war he had served in, and you've got the makings for some serious problems.
 Thus the Vietnam War presented the older members of the Society with a new mission...mentoring, counseling and becoming "big brothers" to a new group of heroes.
 It was a needed service for the young heroes and generated a further bond among the men of this select group.
 As they became more and more personally involved in the lives of each other they began to meet each year for special reunions.
 It was during these reunions they began to also recognize their own heroes, presenting their newly created (1968) National Patriots Award to the likes of Bob Hope, Jimmy Stewart, and others.

-Today the number of living Medal of Honor recipients is at its lowest point in history... only 79 living recipients as of March 19, 2013.
+Today the number of living Medal of Honor recipients is at its lowest point in history... only 77 living recipients as of September 21, 2016.
 Thus has passed to the Medal of Honor Society a new challenge, struggling to maintain a heritage that is quickly vanishing.
-Members of the Society now meet for an ANNUAL reunion and attempt as well to have smaller get-togethers from time to time.
-While each of these men is quick to point out that, since the Medal can only be received for WAR-TIME heroism, they hope that there will be no new members of the Society; we as Americans are rapidly losing some of our greatest heroes and role models.
+Members of the Society now meet for an annual reunion and attempt as well to have smaller get-togethers from time to time.
+While each of these men is quick to point out that, since the Medal can only be received for war-time heroism, they hope that there will be no new members of the Society; we as Americans are rapidly losing some of our greatest heroes and role models.
 Thanks to the Medal of Honor Society however, their memory will never be lost to future generations.

 A big thanks to Doug Sterner and his HomeofHeroes website for providing most of the content of this page.